-Now, it seems that every Tom, Dick and Harriet is talking about grass fed this and organically grown that.
-As we listen to new foodies and their oh-so earnest diatribes on food, we often hold our tongues since half of what they’re saying doesn’t make any sense.
+Now, it seems that every Tom, Dick and Harriet is talking about grass-fed this and organically grown that.
+As we listen to new foodies and their oh-so-earnest diatribes on food, we often hold our tongues since half of what they’re saying doesn’t make any sense.

 But the heightened awareness of food is not all bad.
 Food quality has increased at almost every level, as has the availability of artisan foods and beverages.
 There are also more food festivals, or eat and greets as we call them, offering the chance to sample a wide variety of food and mingle with chefs.

 There are lots of food festivals these days, and some are better than others.
 It’s important to do your research about the participating restaurants before you plunk down your hard-earned money.

-The normally quiet Kimmel Center was alive with the buzz of activity during Brewers Plate.
+The normally quiet Kimmel Center was alive with the buzz of activity during Brewer’s Plate.
 As we wandered around the bustling festival, we tasted foods from restaurants that we love as well as from restaurants that are new to us.

-Beer – The Best Part of Brewers Plate in Philadelphia
+Beer – The Best Part of Brewer’s Plate in Philadelphia

 As much as we enjoyed the food, the real highlight for us was the opportunity to taste such a wide selection of local beers.
 We’re huge fans of craft beer, and we found some new favorites which we will look out for around town.

 Back in the day, Ben Franklin, a founding father and Philadelphia resident, said that “beer is proof that God loves us and wants us to be happy.”
-More recently, the Philadelphia region has stepped up as national leader in the art of beer making, fueled by a veritable explosion in the number of quality breweries and pubs.
+More recently, the Philadelphia region has stepped up as a national leader in the art of beer making, fueled by a veritable burst in the number of quality breweries and pubs.
 It’s no wonder that the country’s first Beer Week started in Philadelphia and is a huge annual happening.

 We hate to pick favorites, but it was fun to try the special Bon Vivant collaboration beer made by local Victory Brewing and Michigan’s Brewery Vivant.
 As for the other beers, we plan to visit many of the breweries and meet the brewers in the coming months.
 There are so many local breweries that we want to untap and explore.
 It’s a tough challenge, but we’re ready and thirsty.

-A nice touch at Brewers Plate is that each attendee gets a souvenir glass to use at the event and to take home.
-At last year’s Brewers Plate, our glasses mysteriously disappeared after we briefly left them on a table while we were talking, forcing us to scrounge for replacements.
+A nice touch at Brewer’s Plate is that each attendee gets a souvenir glass to use at the event and to take home.
+At last year’s Brewer’s Plate, our glasses mysteriously disappeared after we briefly left them on a table while we were talking, forcing us to scrounge for replacements.